-- 100% in Brixton Energy and Mining Corporation - 50.3% in Pitkin which owns oil and gas exploration assets in Peru and the Philippines - 48.8% in Forum Energy Plc ("Forum") which owns 70.0% of Service Contract 72 and a 2.3% interest in the oil producing Galoc field.
-Both of these assets are located in the West Philippine Sea - 11.4% directly held by First Pacific, 5.4% held by Two Rivers Pacific Holdings Corporation (a Philippine affiliate of First Pacific) and 64.8% held by Philex Mining Corporation. - 36.4% is held directly by Philex Petroleum and 24.1% is held by its 51.2% owned Canadian subsidiary FEC Resources Inc.
+- 50.3% in Pitkin which owns oil and gas exploration assets in Peru and the Philippines - 48.8% in Forum Energy Plc ("Forum") which owns 70.0% of Service Contract 72 and a 2.3% interest in the oil producing Galoc field, both of these assets are located in the West Philippine Sea - 11.4% directly held by First Pacific, 5.4% held by Two Rivers Pacific Holdings Corporation (a Philippine affiliate of First Pacific) and 64.8% held by Philex Mining Corporation - 3.3% directly held by First Pacific, 36.4% is held directly by Philex Petroleum and 24.1% is held by its 51.2%-owned Canadian subsidiary FEC Resources Inc.

-Philex's first half contribution to the Group decreased 80.1% to US\$3.2 million (1H12: US\$16.1 million) principally due to mining operations not commencing until 8 March 2013 resulting in lower volumes of metals sold, significantly lower realized metal prices and a net loss of US\$3.9 million at Philex Petroleum.
+Philex's first half contribution to the Group decreased 80.1% to US\$3.2 million (1H12: US\$16.1 million) principally due to mining operations not commencing until 8 March 2013 resulting in lower volumes of metals sold, significantly lower realized metal prices and a net loss of Pesos 162 million (US\$3.9 million) at Philex Petroleum.

-Philex paid Pesos 1 billion (US\$24.1 million) tailings fee that was accrued in 2012.
+Philex paid Pesos 1 billion (approximately US\$25 million) of tailings fee that was accrued in 2012.
 During the period, it received US\$25 million in insurance claims settlement related to the tailings discharge.

-During the period, Philex completed the cleanup of Balog Creek in Itogon, Benguet which was affected by the discharge mentioned above.
+During the period, Philex completed the clean up of Balog Creek in Itogon, Benguet which was affected by the discharge mentioned above.
 Philex is currently waiting for regulatory permits to clean up the convergence area of the Balog Creek and affected area of Agno River.